junyanz/MirrorMirror/README.md

 ## User Interaction
 1. The program displays three windows:
    - The "Target Expression" window shows the target expression selected by the user.
-   - The "Current Expression" window shows the current expression either from video or from webcam.
+   - The "Current Expression" window shows the current expression either from video or from a webcam.
    - The "MirrorMirror" window shows an aligned and a blended cross-fade between the target.
 It also shows the attractiveness and seriousness scores of current expression.

 2. User Interaction: "MirrorMirror" window takes the user's keyboard input.